 Medicare is health insurance for individuals age 65+ as well as recipients of Social Security Disability for at least 2 years and people who have End Stage Renal Disease.
 The tricky part about Medicare in New Jersey is choosing what type of coverage is right for your needs.

-When it comes to Medicare, you’ll often hear talk about Part A, B, C, and D, and so on.
+When it comes to Medicare, you’ll often hear talk about Part A, B, C, and D. Below is an overview of these components.

-Medicare Parts A and B have costs which are your responsibility, such as 20% of Part B bills and a deductible for a hospital admission.
-Also known as Medigap, these plans “close the gap” of costs that Medicare doesn’t cover.
-Medigap plans are offered through private insurance companies and in NJ the premiums are based on your age.
+Also known as "Medigap", these plans “close the gap” of costs that Medicare doesn’t cover.
+Original Medicare Parts A and B have costs which are your responsibility, such as 20% of Part B bills and a deductible for a hospital admission.
+Medigap plans are offered through private insurance companies and the premiums are based on your age in New Jersey.

-If you are receiving Social Security benefits before age 65, you will be automatically enrolled in Medicare Part A (Hospital) and Part B (Doctor), but can choose to enroll in a Medicare Supplement, Prescription Drug Plan, or Medicare Advantage plan.
+If you are receiving Social Security benefits before age 65, you will be automatically enrolled in Medicare Part A (Hospital) and Part B (Doctor), and can choose to enroll in a Medicare Supplement, Prescription Drug Plan, or Medicare Advantage (Part C) plan.